 Existing FDOT highway traffic noise barriers stand between SR 414 and most of the residential areas along the project corridor.
 The barriers were considered in the noise analysis of the No-Build Alternative and the Preferred Alternative.
 The locations of the noise barriers are presented in Attachment 2 and exist at residential subdivisions.
 Two noise barrier scenarios were evaluated: the first scenario would provide a noise barrier inside the SR 414 ROW and the second scenario would provide both a noise barrier inside the ROW and a noise barrier on the edge of the elevated toll facility (that is, on structure).
 The noise barrier within the SR 414 ROW was evaluated at heights ranging from 8 to 22 feet, and the noise barrier on the edge of the elevated toll facility was evaluated at a height of 8 feet, following the requirements of FDOT's Noise Policy.
 In the existing condition (year 2019) with the existing roadway geometry, traffic noise is predicted to range from 37.7 to 76.3 decibels.
-Traffic noise The project's traffic noise is predicted to range from 40.5 to 78.3 dB(A) for the design year (year 2045) No-Build Alternative with the programmed improvements to SR 414.
+The project's traffic noise is predicted to range from 37.7 to 76.3 decibels.
+The project's traffic noise is predicted to range from 37.7 to 76.3 decibels.
+The project's traffic noise is predicted to range from 40.5 to 78.3 dB(A) for the design year (year 2045) No-Build Alternative with the programmed improvements to SR 414.
 Finally, traffic noise is predicted to range from 44.0 to 76.5 dBA with the Preferred Alternative.
-The predicted traffic noise levels associated with the Preferred Alternative in 2045 would approach, meet or exceed the noise abatement criteria, but the levels are not predicted to increase substantially (that is, greater than 15.0 dB(A) over existing levels).
+The predicted traffic noise levels associated with the Preferred Alternative.
+The predicted traffic noise abatement criteria, but the levels are not predicted to increase substantially (that is, greater than 15.0 dB(A) over existing levels).